March of the Living: Event in Jerusalem (2016)

+UN commemoration (2018)

 in 2018, marking 30 years since the first March, Israel's delegation to the United Nations headquarters held an event with participation from Holocaust Survivors and other ambassadors from around the world.
 The reports also note a second reason for the gathering, a new law passed in Poland, absolving them of responsibility for the Holocaust.
 During the event, an exhibition called "Testimony" was inaugurated.
 The exhibition features a collection of photographs showcasing Holocaust survivors as well as students who have taken part in the parade since 1988, creating an additional experience for its visitors.
 Israel's Ambassador to the UN, Danny Danon talked about witnessing attempts rewrite history, saying, "It is precisely from the UN headquarters that was established following the greatest tragedy known to mankind that we must oppose any move to change the face of history and rewrite it.
 Every day, and especially on this day, it is more important than ever to remember those who perished and perpetuate the truth."
 March of the Living's president and co-founder Phyllis Heideman said, "We should not see the Holocaust as a historical, distant event, but as a perpetual symbol of darkness and darkness."
 Co-founder and chairman Dr. Shmuel Rosenman, speaking about the March explained, "The youth go to Poland for a week and from there to Israel for a week.
 Even before they leave for the trip, 12 meetings are held in which they receive an overview of everything related to the Holocaust and Israel.
 Close to 40% of the youth, by the way, are not Jewish."

 As part of a global initiative to raise awareness about antisemitism, the march includes non-Jewish young people as well.
 They believe that the key to fighting this disease is through clear and defined efforts to combat it, and they hope to spark a meaningful conversation about the issue.